This is a simplified Bitcoin whitepaper summary that will launch you into the mind of Satoshi Nakamoto — Bitcoin creator.

 Despite several high-level investigations and research, the identity of Satoshi Nakamoto is yet to be uncovered.

-Nobody knows whether Satoshi is an individual or an organization using the fictitious name.
+Nobody knows whether Satoshi is an individual or an organization using a fictitious name.

 What is Bitcoin?

-Bitcoin is simply, peer-to-peer electronic cash that allows online payments to be sent directly from one person to another without going through a financial institution such as banks.
+Bitcoin is peer-to-peer electronic cash that allows online payments to be sent directly from one person to another without going through a financial institution such as a bank.

 Why Was Bitcoin Created?